MRU-CSIS-3512-202201-001/shared-course-material/README.md

 | Level 0     |       0%        |

+### Milestone Oops Policy

+**This is a new policy as of 2022-01-27.**

+If you have a minor slip that has caused you to miss a requirement, I may - solely at my discretion, based on the situation - decide to give you a chance to fix your slip.

+If you get your feedback sheet from me and your mark says `NEEDS FIXIN'`, look for a note in the `Unmet Requirements` part of that sheet for an item marked `FIXABLE`.
+You have 24 hours from the time I add your feedback sheet to your GitHub repository to fix the problem AND email me to let me know that the problem has been fixed.

+- You will ever only get ONE such opportunity per milestone.
+- If you do NOT email me in time, or neglect to email me, I will not consider the work complete - and you will NOT get a second chance for that milestone.

 ### Milestone Late Policy

 Milestones are expected to be handed in on time, but sometimes life happens. **After submitting your current work by the milestone deadline**, you (or your group) have the option of requesting a **48-hour extension** to complete unmet requirements.
 There are a couple of details here you should know: